apache/incubator-gluten/docs/get-started/Velox.md

 mvn clean package -Pbackends-velox -Pspark-3.3 -Piceberg -DskipTests
 ```

-Once building successfully, the fat Jar file will be generated in the directory: package/target/\<gluten-jar\> for Spark 3.2.x/Spark 3.3.x/Spark 3.4.x/Spark 3.5.x, put it to the class path (usually it's `$SPARK_HOME/jars`).
+Once built successfully, iceberg features will be included in gluten-velox-bundle-X jar.
+Then you can query iceberg table by gluten/velox without scan's fallback.

 After the two steps, you can query iceberg table by gluten/velox without scan's fallback.